Language

 Ability level

-Your skill level can definitely affect the length of your skis.
+Your skill level can definitely affect the ideal length of your skis.
 Riding at slower or faster speeds can be made easier or more difficult by the length of your ski, and the same goes for cornering or for riding more difficult terrain.

 • As a beginner, you’ll likely want to opt for a shorter alpine ski.
 That’s because you won’t corner at high speeds or ride powder, so float and effective edge don’t matter as much.
 Shorter skis are easier to turn and feel less cumbersome at lower speeds